ChikaraWakaura/snd-serialmidi/README.md

      14:0    Midi Through                     Midi Through Port-0
      16:0    Serial MIDI                      Serial MIDI [/dev/ttyUSB0] 0

-再生確認(MIDI OUT)
+Playback confirmation (MIDI OUT)

     $ aplaymidi -p 16:0 hogehoge.mid

-記録確認(MIDI IN)
+Record confirmation (MIDI IN)

     $ amidi -d -p hw:0,0

-上記待機状態になったら MIDI 機器からシステムエクスクルーシブダンプでも良いですし
+When it comes to the standby state, you can use a system exclusive dump from a MIDI device.
-MIDI 音源経由で鍵盤を押して結果が表示されるか確認出来ます。
+You can check whether the result is displayed by pressing the keyboard via MIDI sound source.

 # 6. Single external MIDI sound source A side / B side confirmation